Understanding the Link Between High Blood Pressure and Hot Flashes

 Foods to include:

-- Leafy greens: Rich in potassium, which can help balance sodium levels and lower blood pressure.
+- Leafy greens: High in potassium, which helps regulate blood pressure.

-- Whole grains: Help maintain stable blood sugar levels and provide sustained energy throughout the day.
+- Whole grains: Support stable blood sugar levels and improve heart health.

 Foods to avoid:

-- Salty foods: Excess sodium can raise blood pressure and cause fluid retention.
+- Salty foods: Excess sodium can raise blood pressure.

-- Caffeine and alcohol: Both can trigger hot flushes and elevate blood pressure, especially when consumed in excess.
+- Caffeine and alcohol: Both can trigger hot flushes and elevate blood pressure.

-Aim for at least 150 minutes of moderate-intensity exercise per week, such as walking, swimming, cycling, or yoga.
-Exercise also improves sleep quality, which is important for managing both conditions.
+Regular physical activity helps lower blood pressure, reduce the frequency of hot flushes, and improve sleep.
+Aim for at least 150 minutes of moderate-intensity exercise per week, such as walking, swimming, or yoga.

 4. Stay Cool and Hydrated